-Pursuant to ASC 718, excess tax benefits are recognized as additional paid-in capital in the period the benefit is realized.
+Pursuant to ASC 718, excess tax benefits are recognized as additional paid-in capital in the period the benefit was realized.
 The write-off of a deferred tax asset related to a tax deficiency is first offset against any existing additional paid-in capital that resulted from previously realized excess tax benefits from previous awards accounted for in accordance with ASC 718.
-During 2011, a tax shortfall of \$20.5 million occurred, which was the result of the tax deduction being less than the cumulative book compensation cost.
-This is reflected as a decrease in stockholder's equity and the Company's pool of tax benefits (APIC pool).

-(14) Subordinated Liabilities
+(15) Subordinated Liabilities

 The Company has an \$8.0 billion revolving note and cash subordination agreement with Deutsche Bank Trust Corp., an affiliated entity.
-The agreement has a maturity date of November 15, 2012 and at December 31, 2011, approximately \$6.7 billion of the facility was outstanding, all of which is approved by FINRA and qualifies as regulatory capital for the purpose of computing net capital under the Uniform Net Capital Rule of the SEC.
+The agreement has a maturity date of November 15, 2013 and at June 30, 2012, \$6.7 billion of the facility was outstanding, all of which is approved by FINRA and qualifies as regulatory capital for the purpose of computing net capital under the Uniform Net Capital Rule of the SEC.
 To the extent that the outstanding subordinated liabilities are required for the Company's continued compliance with its regulatory net capital requirements, the subordinated liabilities may not be repaid.

 The Company's subordinated revolving note and cash subordination agreement requires the payment of interest at floating rates based on the London Interbank Offered Rate plus 30 basis points.
-At December 31, 2011, the interest rate on this facility was .58%.
+At June 30, 2012, the interest rate on this facility was .54%.
 The Company must obtain the approval of FINRA prior to any additional subordinated borrowings or repayments.

-(15) Regulatory Requirements
+(16) Regulatory Requirements